-The question you may want to ask is why the mcrypt module is no longer supported with PHP-7.2.
+You may want to ask why the mcrypt module is no longer supported with PHP-7.2.
 Again, there may be a legitimate reason not to support it.

-If you are running a PHP application that relies on the mcrypt module and you want to upgrade to PHP 7.2, then continue with the post below to learn how to install PHP 7.2 mcrypt module on Ubuntu 18.04 LTS servers and desktops.
+If you are running a PHP application that relies on the mcrypt module and wants to upgrade to PHP 7.2, then continue with the post below to learn how to install PHP 7.2 mcrypt module on Ubuntu 18.04 LTS servers and desktops.

 sudo apt install php-7.2

 After installing PHP above, continue below to install the required dependencies that will allow you to install the mcrypt module.